DSD-DBS/capella-collab-manager/docs/docs/development/backend/code-style.md

       `t.Optional[...]` and always explicitly annotate where `None` is possible.

-- **Python style rules**: For conflicting parts, the [black] code style wins.
-  If you have set up `black` correctly, you don't need to worry about this though :)
+- **Python style rules**: For conflicting parts, the [ruff] code style wins.
+If you have set up `ruff` correctly, you don't need to worry about this though :)
 - When working with `dict`s, consider using `t.TypedDict` instead of a more generic `dict[str, float|int|str]`-like annotation where possible, as the latter is much less precise (often requiring additional `assert`s or